Jane blew on her cold-numbed hands and wished she didn’t live so far north.

 “No way!”
 Quinn exclaimed, staring at Daria.
 “You’re getting letters from Tomal Sloan?”

-Pleased at her sister’s indignation, Daria just smiled.
+Pleased at her sister’s indignation, Daria smiled.
 She wondered what Tomal had to say.
-Though she didn’t talk with him often, his presence was one of the only bright spots in Drenlyn those days.
+Though she didn’t talk with him often, his presence was the only bright spot in post-Jane Drenlyn.

 “Daria, what’s this about?” mom asked as she returned.